GomenaSorry/playwright-python-pytest/README.md

 ## Submission Guidelines:
-Push your code to a public Git repository (e.g., GitHub, GitLab).
+Push your code to a public Git repository.
+GitHub is preferred.

 Make sure to include a README file with:
 * Instructions on how to set up and run your tests.